Brittany-Reid/brittany-reid.github.io/content/publication/abdullah-2025-using/index.md

   (3) extract CVE-IDs from advisory descriptions.
 Using a curated dataset of 100 real and 100 fake CVE-IDs, we manually analyzed the credibility and consistency of the model's outputs.
-The results show that ChatGPT generated plausible security advisories for 96 % of given input real CVE-IDs and $mathbf9 7 %$ of given input fake CVE-IDs, demonstrating a limitation in differentiating between real and fake IDs.
+The results show that ChatGPT generated plausible security advisories for 96% of given input real CVE-IDs and 97% of given input fake CVE-IDs, demonstrating a limitation in differentiating between real and fake IDs.
 Furthermore, when these generated advisories were reintroduced to ChatGPT to identify their original CVE-ID, the model produced a fake CVEID in 6% of cases from real advisories.
 These findings highlight both the strengths and limitations of ChatGPT in cybersecurity applications.
   While the model demonstrates potential for automating advisory generation, its inability to reliably authenticate CVE-IDs or maintain consistency upon re-evaluation underscores the risks associated with its deployment in critical security tasks.
 Our study emphasizes the importance of using LLMs with caution in cybersecurity workflows and suggests the need for further improvements in their design to improve reliability and applicability in security advisory generation.
 tags:
+- Training
+- Accuracy
-- Training;Accuracy;Large language models;Refining;Machine learning;Chatbots;Reliability
+- Large language models
-  engineering;Software;Prompt engineering;Computer security;advisory;chatgpt;cve id;security;vulnerability
+- Refining
+- Machine learning
+- Chatbots
+- Reliability engineering
+- Software
+- Prompt engineering
+- Computer security
+- advisory
+- chatgpt
+- cve id
+- security
+- vulnerability
 links:
 - name: URL
   url: https://ieeexplore.ieee.org/document/11080876